TINAP – Understanding Cancer – and a Protocol

 International recognition and scientific publications

-TINAP has made its mark internationally with the two key studies mentioned above, which challenge the existing cancer paradigm:
+TINAP has made its mark internationally with two key studies that provide supplementary perspectives on the origin of cancer:

-- Part I: A Critical Re-evaluation of the Somatic Mutation Theory (SMT) (Published on bioRxiv, 2025): Here, the mathematical evidence is presented that random mutations are statistically an insufficient explanation for cancer.
+- Part I: A Critical Re-evaluation of the Somatic Mutation Theory (SMT) (Published on bioRxiv, 2025): Content: A mathematical analysis based on Poisson–Erlang models, assessing the statistical correlations in cancer development.

-- Part II: From Cell-Centric to System-Centric Carcinogenesis (the RCA Framework) (Published on Zenodo, 2025): Here, the RCA model is introduced, explaining the emergence of cancer through failures in connective tissue signal regulation.
+- Part II: From Cell-Centric to System-Centric Carcinogenesis (the RCA Framework) (Published on Zenodo, 2025): Content: A presentation of the RCA model, explaining cancer development through systemic failures in connective tissue signal regulation.

-The work has attracted attention from leading experts, including Professor Thomas N. Seyfried of Boston College, who has acknowledged TINAP for their work in demonstrating the shortcomings of the traditional mutation theory.
+The work has attracted attention from leading experts, including Professor Thomas N. Seyfried of Boston College, who has acknowledged TINAP for their work in highlighting the need for system-centered models in oncology.

 As a result of this attention, Finn Ernst Olsen has been invited as a speaker at The 2nd Global Clinical Oncology Conference (GCOC 2026) in Kyoto, Japan.
-There, he will present the association’s quantitative re-evaluation of mutation theory and the conceptual limitations of the current cell-centric paradigm to an international audience of oncologists and researchers.
+There, he will present the association’s quantitative analysis of cancer processes and the systemic opportunities within the RCA framework to an international audience of oncologists and researchers.

 See also Thomas Seyfried (press-pulse) – Protocol